What is Regression Testing | Definition, Tools, How To Perform

 #3.
 Test Case Prioritization

 By using this technique, we select the test cases with high priority first to run instead of a medium and low priority ones.
 Test case priority depends on its business impact, frequency, and criticality.
+Running high-priority test cases first can save time and money while finding the most defects.
+This approach is especially handy when dealing with a large codebase.

 Difference Between Re-Testing and Regression Testing